m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 ### AP hotspot configuration WiFi

-> 1. Click the red power button on the left side of the device to turn it on, press button A the UIFlow Logo appears on the screen, and use a mobile phone to connect to the wifi hotspot displayed on the device screen
+> 1. Click the red power button on the left side of the device to turn it on, press button A once the UIFlow Logo appears on the screen, and use a mobile phone to connect to the wifi hotspot displayed on the device screen

 <img src="assets\img\getting_started_pics\m5stack_core\get_started_with_uiflow\uiflow_wifi_setup1.jpg ">